maxnchloebff/Object-classification-and-grasp-based-on-vision/ROBOT_UTILS/DobotDemoForPython/README.md

 The application target of this python module is the Dobot Magician robot arm manufactured by Dobot company.
 Based on the DLLs (Dynamic Link Libs) on the official site [Dobot Demo V2.0](https://cn.dobot.cc/downloadcenter/dobot-magician.html?sub_cat=72#sub-download) I've made some enhancement for the convenience of our project:

-1. encapsulated the original module into an *myapi.py* file which consists of a class named `DobotMagician`.
+1. encapsulated the original module into san *myapi.py* file which consists of a class named `DobotMagician`.
 2. set the framework for the python main thread (**Temporarily I think one thread will be enough, because there is no obvious requirements of small time delay**).